 Rite of Baptism

 The birth of a child is a very special and joyous occasion for parents.
 As parents, it is your faith that carries your child to the baptismal font.
 It is important that when a child is baptised, it is the beginning of his/her journey of faith.
 For the parents, this also means preparing themselves for the life journey of faith into which they are baptising their child.

 When you bring your child for baptism, you are taking on the responsibility of handing on your own faith to your child.
 You are promising to bring up your child as a Catholic, knowing God as a loving Father.

 Choose your child’s godparents with care.
-They must be confirmed, be at least sixteen years of age and share your faith.
+They must be practicing Catholics, confirmed, and be at least sixteen years of age.
 They will be undertaking to share with you the responsibility of handing on the faith to the child, as he/she will grow up.

 Baptism of a child is a very special event in the life of a family.
 It is also a very special occasion in the life of our Church.
 As the child is welcomed into our families, so too the church welcomes the child into the family of God.